the-t-in-rtf/unified-listing/front-end/api/docs/ul.md

 An instance is required to have a unique key.
 There must be at least one instance, called "default" which is used when the version or variation is otherwise unknown.

-The simplest set of instances represented in JSON format looks something like the following:
+The simplest set of editions represented in JSON format looks something like the following:

-    instances: {
+    editions: {
         "default": {
             "contexts": {
                 "OS": [{